 Also, literature majors can interpret the contents of books by applying literary theories — much like a lawyer that has to apply relevant laws to specific scenarios.
 Law schools are looking for these skills, and literature majors have a 75 percent acceptance rate.

-Here's another less-common major with a high law school acceptance rate–above 80 percent.
-Studying this as an undergrad, you’ll be introduced to a general knowledge of public affairs, conflict resolution, and which laws affect the public, and how they affect the public.
+Policy studies is another less-common major with a high law school acceptance rate — above 81 percent, in fact.
+By studying this as an undergrad, you’ll be introduced to a general knowledge of public affairs, conflict resolution, and which laws affect the public and how.

-If you choose to become a government employee or run for public office after law school, this degree can be incredibly useful.
+If you choose to become a government employee or run for public office after law school, this degree can be advantageous.

-It's also going to be useful for getting into law school because the admissions board knows that this major develops your critical thinking skills.
-It also boosts your understanding of human psychology and what factors influence human behavior–all of which are crucial to successfully practicing law.
+It will also be useful for getting into law school because the admissions board knows that this major develops your critical thinking skills.
+This major also boosts your understanding of human psychology and what factors influence human behavior —all of which are crucial to successfully practicing law.

-Here's a favorite on our list of best majors for law school because of its real-world applications and above-80-percent acceptance rate.
+This is a favorite on our list of best majors because of its real-world applications and nearly 89 percent acceptance rate.

 By majoring in industrial relations, you’ll develop conflict resolution, negotiation, and personnel management skills: these are critical skills that a lawyer needs.

-Furthermore, if practicing civil law, a number of your clients (companies and industries) may need you for industrial relations-related cases (employment, compensation, termination, insurance, and others).
-The actual concepts learned in the major can be quite useful on the job.
+Furthermore, if practicing civil law, many of your clients (companies and industries) may need you for industrial relations-related cases (employment, compensation, termination, insurance, and others).
+Therefore, the actual concepts learned in this major can be valuable on the job.